-You may have heard of mudflat walking in the Netherlands before and thought, what the heck is that!?
+Have you ever heard of mudflat walking in the Netherlands and thought, what the heck is that!?
 You’re not alone.

 It’s an activity that you can do across the mudflats in the Wadden Sea right here in the Netherlands.
 It really is how it sounds — walking through mud to explore the nature reserve.
-It’s certainly a unique activity and a lot of fun if you’re not afraid of getting dirty.
+It’s certainly a unique activity and, if you’re not afraid of getting dirty, a lot of fun!

-Going on walks like these mean that you can reach islands, spot wildlife and feel a sense of achievement at completing the walk (it’s not easy!).
+Going mudflat walking means that you can reach islands, spot wildlife, and feel a sense of achievement upon completing the walk (it’s not easy!).

 If you’re a lazy soul like me, it’s not for you.
 The mud is so deep and the wind so strong (at times), that it’s certainly not always a stroll in the park.